hacs/documentation/documentation/navigation/repository.md

 ![nav_repository](/img/nav_repository.png)

-This section has two parts Core and Additional
+This section has two parts: Core and Additional

 ## Core

 This part give you core information about the repository:

 - Title
-- Desctiption
+- Description
 - Installed version
 - Available version(s)
 - Author(s)